The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

 Improving Deluge download speed.

 - In the Speed Test website, change the speed rate measurement from Mbps to Kbps (KiBs are close to Kbps, which is Deluge’s prefered metric)

 Step 2.
-Configure Global bandwidth usage
+Configure Global Bandwidth Usage

-- Go back to Deluge and into Preferences > Bandwidth
+- Go back to Deluge and into Preferences > Bandwidth.

-- Leave “Maximum Connections” and “Upload Slots” with its default values.
+- Maximum Connections and “Upload Slots” leave with its default values.

 - Leave the rest of the parameters with its default values.